 Principles of Chemistry II

-Free tutoring is also available in the tutor center (Science Hall, 3rd floor off the atrium).
-Schedule here.
+Free tutoring is now available in the tutor center on the third floor of the atrium.
+Schedule

-Possible study time activities: Review/rewrite notes checking against text for accuracy and completeness; List vocabulary, formulas or anything else that must be memorized and make flash cards; Work and rework in-class examples, in-text examples, end-of-chapter problems and mastering chemistry problems relevant to the day’s material (without looking at the answers); Check your answers against the key at the end of text or solutions manuals in library; Guess what questions might be on the daily quiz, create your own quiz and make sure you know the answers; Pretend you will be allowed one page of “help” for the next quiz/test, decide what you would put on it, how you would organize it...then do it (but you won’t actually get to use it on a quiz or TEST!); Visit the tutor center or your instructor for help with anything that is unclear; Use other chemistry texts for more example problems or different ways of seeing the information (this class hasn’t changed much in 10 years, check out libraries, the tutor center, what you can buy for a dollar from Amazon...); email me if you have something to add to this list.
+Possible study time activities: Review/rewrite notes checking against text for accuracy and completeness; List vocabulary, formulas or anything else that must be memorized and make flash cards; Work and rework in-class examples, in-text examples, daily problems, end-of-chapter problems and mastering chemistry problems relevant to the day’s material (without looking at the answers!); Check your answers against the key at the end of text or solutions manuals in library (ask as circulation desk); Guess what questions might be on a quiz or test, create your own quiz and make sure you know the answers; Pretend you will be allowed one page of “help” for the next quiz/test, decide what you would put on it, how you would organize it...then do it (but you won’t actually get to use it on a quiz or TEST!); Visit the tutor center for help with anything that is unclear; Use other chemistry texts for more example problems or different ways of seeing the information (this class hasn’t changed much in 10 years, check out libraries, the tutor center, what you can buy for a dollar from Amazon...); email me if you have something to add to this list.